Meet the Chancellor

 Mr Paul Jeans was appointed as the University of Newcastle's seventh Chancellor on 1 July 2013.
 Mr Jeans is also a non-executive director of the Australian Genomic Cancer Medicine Centre Ltd.

 Mr Jeans was brought up at Teralba on Lake Macquarie and had his secondary schooling at Newcastle Boys High School.
 Mr Jeans completed a Bachelor of Mechanical Engineering at the Newcastle University College at Tighes Hill, the antecedent institution to the University of Newcastle.
 He undertook senior management development at the University of New South Wales’ Australian Graduate School of Management and the University of Hawaii.
 He is a fellow of the Institution of Engineers Australia and the Australian Institute of Company Directors, and a Past Fellow of the Australasian Institute of Mining and Metallurgy.
+He is a Fellow of the Royal Society of NSW and Chairs the RSNSW Hunter Branch.

 Mr Jeans’ executive career spanned more than 40 years with BHP in a number of Chief Executive roles, including Executive General Manager and CEO of its Ferrous Minerals Business, three of its Steel Businesses, which included responsibility for both Newcastle and Port Kembla Steelworks, and its Service Companies (Engineering, IT, Transport, Power and Insurance).
 Earlier, Mr Jeans had a long career in BHP Engineering, ultimately leading that organisation.